top of page

 Course Outline: Term 4

-Module 6: The Plot (continued)
+Module 6: Plot (continued)

-Develop the third major reveal & gate, gauntlet, & visit to death.
+Determine the second major reveal & decision, further attacks and counter-plans, third major reveal & decision, and the gate, gauntlet and visit to death.

 Implement the climax, self-revelation, moral decision, thematic revelation, & new equilibrium into the story's plot.